How do bone marrow stem cells help certain patients?

 What is the usual treatment?

-Chemotherapy and Radiation therapy: destroy cancerous cells patient goes into remission
+Chemotherapy and Radiation therapy: destroy cancerous cells, patient goes into remission.

-Stem cell transplantation: establish healthy stem cells in the patient’s bone marrow,healthy
+Stem cell transplantation: establish healthy stem cells in the patient’s bone marrow, healthy

-stem cells produce healthy blood cells
+stem cells produce healthy blood cells.

-Can anyone be a donor?
+Can I apply to be a stem cell donor?

 What is HLA?